NamkiuZhang/Deliverable5/README.md

 Q1.
 Part of the InfoSec Triad:  Confidentiality
 Q2.
 Kind of Security attack: Interception
-Q3.
-Be passive when just looking the user’s information
-Q4.
-Business value lost: data loss, unauthorized access
+Q3. passive attack, since it just get information, do not change info Q4.
+Business value lost: data loss, unauthorized access.
+Through trying different sql, unauthorized user may get lots of other users information.
 Q5.Possible Solution:

 	    * Do type and format check on user input data